The Death of the Question

 Seventeen syllables and thoroughly recognized worldwide.

-And, of course, there is my all-time favorite 23-syllable interrupter of primetime 80s shows…
+And, of course, there is my all-time favorite 23-syllable interrupter of primetime 80s TV shows…

 The nighttime, sniffling, sneezing, coughing, aching, stuffy head, fever so you can rest medicine.